webo-agency/en/content/1.services/websites.md

 classes: mb-10 tablet:mb-20
 ---
 :::effect-appear-md
-::::block-header-md
+::::block-header-two-cols-md
 ---
-maxWidth: 845
-class: mb-20
+class: mb-10 tablet:mb-20 [&_.description]:!text-base
+maxWidth: 640
+decoration: false
 ---

 #subtitle
-### *5/* Stages of Website Development
+## *6/* Stages of Website Development

 #title
 ## We approach website development *in stages*

 #description
 Creating a modern website requires a wide range of technical knowledge and user-centric design, as well as a well-established process that ensures the achievement of goals without time delays and within the agreed budget.
 ::::
 :::